tumb1er/fci/README.md

 FCI can be used as standalone application or as a part of django project.

-Standalone application example is installed as `fci.standalone` package.
-It only provides basic Django project structure to play with.
+`standalone` provides basic Django project structure to play with.

 To use FCI in Django-project the only thing you need is: